hansaskov/BlenderBin/README.md

 ```

-To use your own objects, you will need a 3D model of a box or environment and a 3D model of your component, in either .obj format.
-These models must be set in the config.json file.
+To use your own objects, you will need a 3D model of a box or environment and a 3D model of your component, in either the .ply or .obj format.
+These changes must be made in the config.json file.

 ``` json
 {